Genuinely nonlocal sets with smallest cardinality: Pure hypothetical states: existence of genuinely nonlocal sets of three

 in $\mathbb{C}^2 \otimes \mathbb{C}^2$ \cite{Ghosh02}.
-Ghosh et al. proved this fact by calculating an upper bound on the distillable entanglement of an ingeniously constructed four-party state, \ which will then induce a contradiction provided local distinguishability assumption was made.
-Actually, there are more concise ways to prove local indistinguishability of these states: for example, it's routine to prove that they are locally irreducible, using the TOPLM technique as in \cite{Walgate02}.
-Here, we also point out that they are indeed PPT-indistinguishable.
+They proved this fact by calculating an upper bound on the distillable entanglement of an ingeniously constructed four-party state, \ which will then induce a contradiction provided local distinguishability assumption was made.
+Actually, there are more concise ways to prove local indistinguishability of these states.
+For example, it's routine to prove that they are locally irreducible, using the TOPLM technique as in \cite{Walgate02}.
+For merits that will be revealed soon, we also show here that these states are PPT-indistinguishable.